 - Do you have to sign a long-term contract?
 Your 3PL is one of your most important partners in business.
 One of the worst things that could happen in your eCommerce business is to get stuck in a long-term contract with a fulfillment company that can’t provide the service you need.
-At Red Stag Fulfillment, we don’t lock our clients into long-term contracts because we want to win your business every month with excellent service.

 These are just a few of the questions you should ask when you look for a new multi-channel fulfillment company.
 We’ve created a questionnaire to help you find the right questions to ask.

 How Red Stag Fulfillment helps our clients fulfill orders from all their sales channels